leapcode/leap_web/doc/TWITTER_FEED.md

-Display of status updates from twitter on main view (access to tweets via Twitter API)
+# Display of status updates from twitter on main view #
 ---------------------------

 This is a feature to include status updates that displays most recent tweets